 Another point of concern?
 How much they’re liable for, both personally and professionally.

 When they’re on the clock, employees generally don’t need to worry about much besides their direct responsibilities and duties.
 All of the overhead and administrative burden is covered by their employer.
 Independent contractors, on the other hand, take on the role of employer and employee.
 So in addition to staying on top of their billable work, they are responsible for everything else that keeps their business of one running.
-This includes important details like professional liability insurance, which covers their legal expenses if a client sues them.
-And unless they set their business up as a limited liability company (LLC) or a corporation, they are also personally liable for any debts or financial obligations their company incurs.
+This includes getting their own health insurance, along with other important details like professional liability insurance, which covers their legal expenses if a client sues them.
+And unless they set their business up as a limited liability company (LLC) or a corporation, they are also personally liable for any debts or financial obligations their company incurs with contract work.

 This means that contractors are often easier to hire for than employees (depending on their rates and availability), because they may not be as big of an investment (or risk) to a company.